 The pain usually improves after a few days depending on the exact surgery that was performed.

 The final result appears four to six weeks after the strabismus operation.
-Children under the age of 10 may need to repeat the operation to maintain the best results, and in some cases prism glasses may help to adjust the movement of the eyes together.
+Children under the age of 10 may need to repeat the operation to maintain the best results.
+In some cases, prismatic glasses may help adjust the movement of the eyes together.

-Some may resort to using prisms and orthoptic exercises as a complementary treatment to surgery in certain cases, such as intermittent lateral strabismus.
+Some may resort to using prisms and visual correction exercises as a complementary treatment to surgery in certain cases, such as intermittent lateral strabismus.
+As for prisms and prism glasses, they are used in the presence of diplopia.

 Exercise therapy for strabismus